mhweiner/autorel/docs/configuration-options.md

 ### dryRun

 Whether to run in dry-run mode.
-This will not push the tag, create the release, publish to NPM, or run the command.
+This will not push the tag, create the release, publish to npm, or run the command.

 - CLI: `--dry-run`
 - Argument: `dryRun: boolean`